GYUHO Lee © 2026

 leafless tree on the field near the lake

-Information verification dropped from an average of 12 checks per school to 3, helping users move to the next step with greater confidence.
+Repeated verification dropped from 12 → 3 checks per school (a check = reopening a previously visited page to re-confirm a requirement), helping participants move to the next step with confidence.

 “I didn’t feel the need to go back and confirm things again.”